Taiwolawal/DevSecOps-CICD/README.md

 # Software Composition Analysis
 - Check third-party and open-source libraries and frameworks
 - SCA tool goes through the dependencies of your application and checks whether any known vulnerabilities for that dependency and the specific version you use

-We need to scan for all the dependencies and libraries in our code, to ensure there are no vulnerabilities in them.
-We will add another job to do SCA on our code in the node_module folder where our dependencies and check for the CVE's
+We will be using ```retire.js```  to scan for all the dependencies and libraries in our code, to ensure there are no vulnerabilities in them.
+We will add another job to do SCA to scan codes of libraries in the node_modules folder where our dependencies are.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/03079c7b-14f1-4194-a417-fff337049fb5)